bradleyfrank/dotfiles-archive/README.md

-# dotfiles
+# Brad's DotFiles
-Collection of configuration files and scripts.
+A collection of configuration files and scripts for MacOS and Linux.